theupdateframework/taps/candidate-tuf-versions.md

 Once the supported directory is determined, the client must validate root metadata from this directory.
 If the currently trusted root file uses a version other than the supported version, the client will look for the next root file first in the supported version, then the previous versions until the next root file is found or the currently trusted root file's version is reached.
 All root files should be verified using the major version of the TUF client that corresponds with the major version of the root file.

 So, if the currently trusted root file is named 4.root.json and uses version 1.0.0 and the highest supported version is 3.0.0, the client will look for 5.root.json first in 3.0.0, then 2.0.0, then 1.0.0.
 If this file is found, the client will look for 6.root.json using the same process.
+To facilitate this, the client should maintain functions to parse root files from previous spec versions.
+If the client does not support the spec version of a root file, the client shall terminate the update and report the spec version mismatch.

 ## Changes to map file procedure